How to Transfer Git Repository While Keeping Commit History

 Step 1: Create Mirror Clone of Old Repository

-- Makes a total copy of the original repo.
+git clone --mirror - Makes a total copy of the original repo.
 This includes every reference: remote-tracking branches, notes.
-Remote tracking is also set up so that if git remote update
+Remote tracking is also set up so that if git remote update is run, all refs will be overwritten from origin, ie: a functionally identical copy of original repo

-- Replace with Git URL of old repo
+old-repo-url - Replace with Git URL of old repo

-- Replace with the name of your new directory.
+new-repo - Replace with the name of your new directory.

 git clone --mirror old-repo-url new-repo